Linda-Ikechukwu/Personal-Site/src/blog/posts/writing-accessible-html/writing-accessible-html.md

 title: "HTML is Accessible Enough!
 Use It."
 date: "2020-08-10"
 featured: "./accessible-html.png"
-description: "When used properly, HTML by default is accessible.
-In this article, you'll learn 7 common HTML mistakes you may be making that is contributing to your website inaccessible to screen reader and keyboard users."
+description: "Learn about 7 common HTML mistakes you may be making that is contributing to making your website inaccessible to screen reader and keyboard users."
 tags: ["HTML"]
 keywords: "HTML Accessible Elements, Web Accessibility, Empty Image Alt, Semantic Elements "
 ---